Drink em' if you got em' - cannabis infused beer

 Cannabis and hops are actually distant cousins to each other (huh – learn something new every day eh?)!
 This is great news because if you’re a millennial male and you’re from Ontario, then you know that beer and cannabis go hand-in-hand with each other.
 Our survey results didn’t seem to shy away from this fact as millennial Ontarians were most interested in cannabis infused beer when compared to other provinces.

-This is worth considering because due to the spike in craft breweries opening in Ontario, this leaves some left on their own with no future of success since there is simply starting to be too much competition to compete with.
+This is worth considering because due to the spike in the Ontario craft beer market, this leaves some left on their own with no future of success since there is simply starting to be too much competition to compete with.
 If you find yourself in this situation, perhaps cannabis infused beer is the answer.
 Millennials (especially Ontarian millennials) love the idea, so why not take a chance and see if you can start climbing the ranks to success?

 IPA (Insights Provided Accurately)

 We showed you the industry and our insights to go with it; so now what?
 It’s clear to see that the beer industry is a growing one and consumers are looking for more than their everyday kind of beer.
 They want something that comes at a good cost and taste.
-Beer is a big part of our Canadian identity and it’s fair to say that cannabis is as well, so why not give the people what they want and infuse the two in a socially acceptable beverage?
+If you’re a beer advocate, than you know that beer is a big part of our Canadian identity and it’s fair to say that cannabis is as well, so why not give the people what they want and infuse the two in a socially acceptable beverage?

 Caddle is a data insights company that works with a variety of organizations in the CPG industry who are looking to understand their consumers better.
 If you’ve got questions about your audience and how you can increase revenue, drop us a line and ask how we can help you.